-Information asset Description, potential content Security relation Customer ID and location data Customer name, vehicle identification number, charging location, and charging schedule Effects customer privacy Meter Data Meter readings that allow calculation of the quantity of electricity consumed or supplied over a time period.
+Information asset Description, potential content Security relation Customer ID and location data Customer name, vehicle identification number, charging location, and charging schedule Affects customer privacy Meter Data Meter readings that allow calculation of the quantity of electricity consumed or supplied over a time period.
 These are generated by the charge spot and may be validated by the vehicle.
-Effects system control and billing Control Commands Actions requested by one component of other components via control commands.
+Affects system control and billing Control Commands Actions requested by one component of other components via control commands.
 These may also include inquiries, alarms, or Notifications.
-Effects system stability and reliability and also safety Configuration data (system operational settings and security credentials, also thresholds for alarms, task schedules, policies, grouping information, etc.) influence the behavior of a component and may need to be updated remotely.
-Effects system stability and reliability and also safety Time, Clock Setting Time is used in records sent to other entities.
+Affects system stability and reliability and also safety Configuration Data Configuration data (system operational settings and security credentials, also thresholds for alarms, task schedules, policies, grouping information, etc.) influence the behavior of a component and may need to be updated remotely.
+Affects system stability and reliability and also safety Time, Clock Setting Time is used in records sent to other entities.
 Phasor measurement directly relates to system control actions.
 Moreover, time is also needed to use tariff information optimally.
 It may also be used in certain security protocols.
-Effects system control (stability and reliability and also safety) and billing AccessDetermination whether a communication peer is entitled to send and receive commands and data.
-Such policies may consist of lists of Effects system control system stability, reliability, and

-Information asset Description, potential content permitted communication partners, their credentials, and their roles. also safety Firmware, Software, and Drivers Software packages installed in components may be updated remotely.
+Affects system control (stability and reliability and also safety) and billing Access Control Policies Determination whether a communication peer is entitled to send and receive commands and data.
+Such policies may consist of lists of permitted communication partners, their credentials, and their roles.
+Affects syste control syste stability, reliability, and also safety Firmware, Software, and Drivers Software packages installed in components may be updated remotely.
 Updates may be provided by the utility (e.g., for charge spot firmware), the car manufacturer, or another OEM.
 Their correctness is critical for the system reliability.
-Effects system stability and reliability and also safety Tariff Data Utilities or other energy providers may inform consumers of new or temporary tariffs as a basis for purchase decisions.
-Effects customer privacy and competition
+Affects system stability and reliability and also safety Tariff Data Utilities or other energy providers may inform consumers of new or temporary tariffs as a basis for purchase decisions.
+Affects customer privacy and competition